 John Hitchens, Emergency Medical Services Program Coordinator

-Admission into the Emergency Medical Services, A.A.S. program is based upon the following criteria:
+Admission into the EMT Basic Skill Set is based upon the following criteria:

 - Apply to Pierpont Community and Technical College for the term you want to begin the program and meet the general admission requirements or be a current student

-- First-time students should select “Emergency Medical Services” as their educational goal on their application.
+- To apply, select “Skill Set: EMT Basic” as their educational goal on their application.

-- Current students will need to complete a Change of Major form and select “Emergency Medical Services: AAS” as their requested major.
+- Current students will need to complete a Change of Major form and select “EMT Basic (Skill Set)” as their requested major.

 *Students can begin the program in the fall, spring, or summer semesters.